Colonial history of New Jersey

 In 1664, the entire area, surrendered by the Dutch to England, gained its current name.
 With the Treaty of Westminster in 1674, London formally gained control of the region; it retained that control until the American Revolution.

 Pre-colonial population

-The original people of the region of some 13,000 years left behind advanced hunting implements such as bows and arrows and evidence of an agricultural society.
+The original people of the region in most 13,000 years left behind advanced hunting implements such as bows and arrows and evidence of an agricultural society.
 The region has probably been continually inhabited from that time as other tribes migrated to the area.
-At the time of the European colonization, the area of the Lenape, which they called Scheyichbi (see: Unami language), encompassed the valleys of the lower Hudson River and the Delaware River, and the area in between, what is now known as the U.S. state of New Jersey; exonyms given to the different groups by the colonizing population were taken from geographic names of Original Peoples' settlements that included the Hackensack tribe, the Tappan tribe, and the Acquackanonk tribe in the northeast, the Raritan tribe, and the Navesink tribe in the center.
+At the time of the European colonization, the area of the Lenape, which they called Scheyichbi (see: Unami language), encompassed the valleys of the lower Hudson River and the Delaware River, and the area in between, what is now known as the U.S. state of New Jersey; exonyms given to the different groups by the colonizing population were taken from geographic names of Original Peoples' settlements that included the Hackensack tribe, the Tappan tribe, and the Acquackanonk tribe in the northeast, also the Raritan tribe, and the Navesink tribe in the center.